siemens/isar-riscv/doc/NOELV.md

   - the firmware image to be loaded via debugger: ```build/tmp/deploy/images/noelv/fw_payload.elf```
   - the file system tar archive to be extracted on the NFS server: ```build/tmp/deploy/images/noelv/isar-image-base-debian-sid-ports-noelv.tar.gz```

-### Configuring IP Address of NOELV System and NFS Server
+### Configuring IP Address of NOEL-V System and NFS Server

 The kernel command line included in the device tree configuration needs to be adapted to make the kernel boot from NFS.